ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ## Terminology

 The following terms are defined in {{!RFC7950}} and are not redefined here:

-  *  client

-  *  server
+- server

-  *  augment
+- augment

-  *  data model
+- data model

-  *  data node
+- data node

-  The following terms are defined in {{!RFC6241}} and are not redefined
+The following terms are defined in {{!RFC6241}} and are not redefined here:
-  here:

-  *  configuration data
+- configuration data

-  *  state data
+- state data

-  The terminology for describing YANG data models is found in {{!RFC7950}}.
+The following terms are defined in {{!RFC8342}} and are not redefined here:
+- applied configuration

+The following terms are defined in the description statements of the corresponding YANG identities, defined in {{IANA_HW_YANG}}, and are not redefined here:
+- backplane
+- battery
+- container
+- cpu
+- chassis
+- fan
+- module
+- port
+- power supply
+- sensor
+- stack
+- storage device

+> Note that the definition of port component in {{IANA_HW_YANG}} needs to be refined in future version of this document.

 > TBD: Recap the concept of chassis/slot/component/board/... in {{TMF_SD2-20}}.

 Also, the document makes use of the following terms:

 Network Inventory:
-  : A collection of data for network devices and their components managed by a specific management system.
+: A collection of data for network elements and their components managed by a specific management system.

+Physical Network Element:
+: An implementation or application specific group of components (e.g., hardware components).

 Network Element:
-  : A manageable network entity that contains hardware and software units (e.g., a network device installed on one or several chassis).

-  Chassis:
-  : A holder of the device installation.
+: The generalization of the physical network element definition.

+Hardware Component:
+: The generalization of the hardware components defined in {{IANA_HW_YANG}} (e.g., backplane, battery, container, cpu, chassis, fan, module, port, power supply, sensor, stack, and storage device components).
+: The list of hardware components can be extended in future versions of {{IANA_ENTITY_MIB}} (and, consequently, of ({{IANA_HW_YANG}}).

+Component:
+: The generalization of the hardware component definition to include other inventory objects which can be managed, from an inventory perspective, like hardware components.

 Slot:
 : A holder of the board.

-  Component:
-  : A unit of the network element, e.g., hardware components (chassis, card, port, etc.), software components (software-patch, bios, etc.), and boot-loader.

 Board/Card:
 : A pluggable equipment can be inserted into one or several slots (or sub-slots) and can afford a specific transmission function independently.

-  Port:
-  : An interface on a board.

-  Container:
-  : A hardware component class that is capable of containing one or more removable physical entities (e.g., a slot in a chassis is containing a board).

 ## Tree Diagrams